 Planning the perfect family safari

 Not all safari tour operators are the same.
-You want to find one with a reputation for planning excellent family safari holidays.
+You want to find one with a reputation for planning excellent family safari holidays and that’s where we come in, with 25 years of experience we know how to help you plan your perfect family safari.

-I’ve been planning family safaris for over 20 years, including holidays for my own family to Mauritius, Kenya, Malawi, Zambia, Namibia and South Africa.
-Whether it’s your first holiday in Africa, or a return visit taking your children for the first time, there are a few things to think about that can help make things run more smoothly.
-Here are my top tips:
+I’ve been planning family safaris for over 15 years.
+Whether it’s your first holiday in Africa, or a return visit taking your children for the first time, there are a few things to think about that can help make things run smoothly.

 1. Plan ahead